dzieciou/curl-logger/README.md

 This might be particularly useful when your test is sending multiple requests and you cannot find which request generated  printed curl command.

-By default `CurlRestAssuredConfigFactory#createConfig` creates configuration that prints a curl command in a single line.
+By default `CurlRestAssuredConfigFactory#createConfig` creates configuration that prints a curl command without stacktrace.

 ### Configure log level